LeraRiemann/ProjectInfinity/README.md

 ## Dependencies

-Architectury API is required, as well as [Fabric API](https://modrinth.com/mod/fabric-api) on Fabric and [Forgified Fabric API](https://modrinth.com/mod/forgified-fabric-api) on Forge and NeoForge.
-Older versions of the mod (v1.13.0 and below) only require Fabric API.
+[Architectury API](https://modrinth.com/mod/architectury-api) is required, as well as [Fabric API](https://modrinth.com/mod/fabric-api) on Fabric.
+The Forge backport also requires [Forgified Fabric API](https://modrinth.com/mod/forgified-fabric-api).

+If you want to configure the mod in-game, you will need [Cloth Config](https://modrinth.com/mod/cloth-config) and [Mod Menu](https://modrinth.com/mod/modmenu) (on Fabric).

+Older versions may have different dependencies.
+See their specific version pages for more details.

 ## FAQ